 Conclusions

 There’s a lot to be said about conventional wisdom and the comfort of common places.
 Familiarity can be useful, but it can also lead us into error.
-The Internet is no stranger to sage advice that is readily imparted and that is often based on second-hand information, rather than carefully verified data.
-There is, for example, a lot of conventional wisdom about best times and days to post on Instagram for maximum reach and maximum engagement.
-And even though some of it is based in numbers, it’s always a good idea to question conventional wisdom.
+The Internet is no stranger to sage advice that is readily imparted and often based on second-hand information rather than carefully verified data.
+There is, for example, a lot of conventional wisdom about best times and days to post on Instagram for maximum reach and engagement.
+And even though some of it is backed by numbers, it’s always a good idea to question conventional wisdom.

 The more important reason is that the research itself provides an important long-run perspective on the issues that we face on a day-to-day basis.